blog

 If you decide to go with shell scripts, just bear in mind that they may save you money but will cost you time, as you’d need to know a thing or two about how they work, apply permissions, and possibly make them run in the background, and if you do get lost in the shell jungle, we can help.

-Whatever you decide to implement, make sure to follow us on Twitter or subscribe to our RSS feed to get more tips on improving the performance of both your software and the databases backing it, such as this post covering 6 common failure scenarios in MySQL.
+Whatever you decide to implement, make sure to follow us on Twitter or LinkedIn to get more tips on improving the performance of both your software and the databases backing it, such as this post covering upgrading from MySQL 5.7 to 8.

 Subscribe below to be notified of fresh posts